docker/docs/compose/rails.md

     docker-compose up

-If all's well, you should see some PostgreSQL output, and then&8212;after a few seconds&8212;the familiar refrain:
+If all's well, you should see some PostgreSQL output, and then &#8212; after a few seconds &#8212; the familiar refrain:

     Starting rails_db_1 ...
     Starting rails_db_1 ... done